Why The Name “Cyprus”?

 Electricity: Voltage and sockets are the same as in the UK

 The recipe was devised at the Forest Park Hotel in Platres, Troodos in the late 1930s.
 This was the heyday of the new Bauhaus-style hotel, when members of the jet set and glitterati were regular guests.
 Amongst these patrons was the Muslim King Farouk of Egypt who wanted to secretly indulge in a tipple whilst entertaining local dignitaries.
 To accommodate his request, Stelios, the head barman, created a drink designed to resemble iced tea.
-The plan worked, and no one detected the subterfuge!
+The plan worked, and no one detected the deception!

 As time passed, the recipe spread to drinking establishments and restaurants throughout the island, becoming a firm favourite with residents and visitors alike.
-Today it is regarded as THE Cyprus cocktail.
+Today it is regarded as The Cyprus cocktail.

 For 48 years, (1960 – 2008), the Cyprus flag was unique, being the only national flag to feature a map of the country on its design.
 (The Kosovo flag now also features a country map.)